ianchanning/neural-network-js/tutorial/slides.tex.md

 var point = [rand(0, 400), rand(0, 400)];
 ```

-# I want to generate a set of random test values
+# Generate a set of random test values

 Perhaps I should use a for loop? (never!)